gp8-stopwatch/receiver-firmware/TESTS.md

   * mlvdsTrigger

 # Trigger features test
-* Blind time
+* F1.
+Blind time.
+Use signal gen, and decrease pulse period until the stopwatch catches every second one (meaning that the period is too short, and everything works).
-* Minimum trigger length duration
+* F2.
+Noise detection.
-* dutyTresholdPercent
+* F3.
+No beam detection.
-* Noise detection
+* F4.
+Minimum trigger length duration.
+Same as 1, but this time the pulse length gets adjusted.
-* no beam dsetection.
+* F5.
+DutyTresholdPercent.
+How to test this?
+Some manual test in noisy environment.

 # Battery test cases
 * a